 Here's a quick list of ways to find legal help:

-- Attorney public records - Check an attorney's official bar membership record (address, phone number, discipline history, etc.) on the State Bar's website.
+- Attorney records.
+Check an attorney's official bar membership record (address, phone number, discipline history, etc.) on the State Bar's website.

-- Certified Legal Specialists — The State Bar maintains a list of attorneys who are certified specialists in particular areas of law.
+- Lists of certified legal specialists.
+The State Bar maintains a list of attorneys who are certified specialists in particular areas of law.
 A list of Certified Legal Specialists can be found on the State Bar's website.

-- Advertisements — Telephone book Yellow Pages and newspaper advertisements may provide information about a specific lawyer.
-Some lawyers and law firms advertise on the Internet.
+- Advertisements.
+The local Yellow Pages (either in a phone book or online) and newspaper advertisements may provide information about a specific lawyer.
+Some lawyers and law firms advertise on the web.
 The same laws governing advertising in print, radio, TV and other media apply to the Internet.
 In addition, sometimes lawyers join together and advertise their services as a group.